KLB7/IntraMine/README.md

 ### Gloss
 Gloss is a minimal memorable markdown variant specialized for intranet use (autolinks, auto table of contents, simple tables, and the other usual stuff you would want for in-house documentation).
 It's implemented by IntraMine's Viewer, and most of it can be used with the included gloss2html.pl program which produces completely standalone HTML versions of your Gloss-marked text documents.
 All of IntraMine's documentation was generated with gloss2html.pl.

-Here's how to do a simple table in Gloss:
+Here's how to do a simple table in a text file with Gloss:
  - type TABLE at the beginning of a line, followed by an optional caption
  - put headings on the next line and data on the following lines, separating cells by one or more tabs
  - and the table ends when there's a line without tabs.

 ### Write your own service
-For Windows Perl developers, write your own IntraMine services based on the examples provided and then run as many of each as you need as separate processes, concentrating on your callbacks and JavaScript.
+For Windows Perl developers, write your own IntraMine services based on the examples provided and then run as many of each as you need as separate processes, concentrating on your callbacks, and JavaScript if needed.
 Two example services are provided, one static and one RESTful, in addition to 15 or so other services that actually do things.

 ### Free as in free
 If you see a use for IntraMine's autolinking algorithms etc in your own work, go right ahead: all original work is covered by an UNLICENSE.
 (Some software included with or used by IntraMine, such as Perl, CodeMirror and Elasticsearch, is covered by separate license agreements.)